 - School will resume the week of August 24th.
 There are activities prior to that date.
 Please check the website calendar. - Teachers will report on August 12, other school classified staff will report on August 19. - All schools will open with full in-person learning. - Remote learning will continue to be an option for families.
-Refer to the district website for these options.
+Please call the district office for details.

 We look forward to the start of the year.
+We also want you to know our plans moving forward.
+Please provide any input and thoughts you may have.
 Be assured that the District will closely adhere to the guidelines and guidance given from the Colorado Department of Education, CDC and Montezuma County Public Health Department.